 - Tends to become less severe as you get older, or after having a baby.

-In some women, other symptoms occur as well as pain.
-For example: headaches, tiredness, faintness, breast tenderness, feeling sick, bloating, diarrhoea and feeling emotional or tearful.
+In some women, other symptoms occur as well as pain - for example:

 How is primary dysmenorrhoea diagnosed?